 Census and population records have long been a vital component of genealogy research.
 Those of us researching the U.S. have come to count on the decennial federal census to provide a generous amount of information about our ancestors, even if it is not always as accurate as we’d like.

-In 1879 the U.S. government asked states to take a semi-decennial census in 1885 – in addition to the upcoming 1880 and 1890 censuses – with the promise that they would cover 50% of the costs of the undertaking.
+In 1879, the U.S. government asked states to take a semi-decennial census in the year 1885 – in addition to the upcoming 1880 and 1890 censuses – with the promise that they would cover 50% of the costs.
+While only a handful of states and territories took part, it is well worth a look to see if your ancestor was included.
+If they were not, you may still be able to find them in a state-funded census for this year.
+See below for how to access those records.

-The states of Nebraska, Florida and Colorado completed the request, along with the territories of New Mexico and Dakota.
-These census schedules include a wealth of information for those who may have had ancestors in those regions in 1885 and are one way to overcome the gap left by the 1890 census.
+The states of Nebraska, Florida and Colorado completed this federal request, along with the territories of New Mexico and Dakota.
+These census schedules include a wealth of information for those who may have had ancestors in those regions in 1885, and are one way to overcome the gap left by the 1890 census.

-The great news is that these schedules are available free online.
+The great news is that many of these schedules are available free online.
 We’ve included a link for each state and territory collection below so that you will have easy access to these valuable records.
+We’ve provided links to the no-cost collections on FamilySearch where available, and to Ancestry for the remaining records as they are only accessible with a paid subscription to the site.
+We may receive a commission to support our work if you follow links to Ancestry.

 - Dakota Territory, Northern portion, 1885 Census This is an Ancestry paid collection.
 The records are not available online for free.